fjfabz/Mini_Yolov3/README.md

 - Add more models and tasks
 - Maybe NNPACK make it faster
 - Make it easily for hacking
-- Wait for deep learning suitable for engineer hacking ⏱️⏱️⏱️
+- Wait deep learning suitable for engineer hacking 😴 😴 😴

 ###  Acknowledgement